genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 The created folder is named the `D-Genies repository` in the text below.

 Then, you make changes described below.
-When done, you can easily install the cusomized version with this command:
+When done, you can easily install the customized version with this command:

     pip install .